withastro/docs/src/pages/en/install/auto.md

 The `create-astro` wizard will walk you through setting up a new Astro project, including:

 1. Setting a new project directory.
-1. Selecting a starter project template.
+2. Selecting a starter project template (browse templates on [astro.new](https://astro.new/)).
-1. Optionally installing your new npm dependencies.
+3. Optionally installing your new npm dependencies.
-1. Optionally initializing a new git repo for your project.
+4. Optionally initializing a new git repo for your project.

 You do not need to create a new directory for your project before running the wizard.
 As a part of setup, the `create-astro` wizard will ask you where your new project should live and will create a new folder for it if needed.